SixArm/mast-cell-help/topics/gastroesophageal-reflux-disease/index.md

 Long-term, untreated GERD can lead to complications, such as erosive esophagitis (inflammation of the esophagus lining), Barrett's esophagus (changes in the lining that can increase the risk of esophageal cancer), and narrowing of the esophagus (stricture).

-GERD can often be managed with lifestyle and dietary changes, as well as over-the-counter or prescription medications, which reduce stomach acid production or provide a protective barrier for the esophagus.
-In some cases, surgery may be considered to strengthen the LES.
+GERD can often be managed with lifestyle and dietary changes, as well as over-the-counter or prescription medications.

-Common symptoms:
+**Common symptoms**:

 * **Heartburn**: A burning sensation in the chest or throat, often after eating, which is the hallmark symptom of GERD.